Q: Is Calvary Chapel Schools open for in-person instruction?

 A: We do offer financial grants and aid to families that qualify through FACTS.
 If you are interested in applying for financial grants and aid through our FACTS system, we encourage you to register and apply for financial grants and aid as soon as possible.
 There is a limited amount of financial grant and aid available each year and it is awarded by need and on a first-come-first-served basis.

 Q: How is educational technology incorporated into your school?

-A: As student demand for educational technology increases, MCA administration has taken an innovative approach by equipping each classroom with the latest in technology.
-Each MCA classroom contains a computer where students can practice academic skills.
-Every teacher is issued a laptop computer which works along with a projector in order to present academic material through Power Point Presentations.
-Teachers are able to record and track grades, take daily attendance, monitor student progress, as well as tap into the vast resources presented on the internet.
-Additionally our school is equipped with an actual "computer laboratory" consisting of 33 laptop computers where students meet each week to learn typing skills, various software applications, the anatomy of computer components, maintenance,as well as perform research.
+A: As student demand for educational technology increases, so we have added Google Classroom as a learning platform, Zoom as a video conferencing tool, several computers/Ipads per classroom where students can practice academic skills.
+Every teacher is issued a laptop computer to operate our FACTS/RenWeb LMS, a mounted projector to present academic material, and a doc cam.
+Additionally, our school is equipped with an actual "computer laboratory" consisting of 33 laptop computers where students meet weekly to learn typing skills, various software applications, the anatomy of computer components, maintenance, as well as perform research.
 A STEAM Lab is now available and adds additional opportunities for learning on our campus in the areas of science, technology, engineering, arts, and mathematics.